 A DVT is part of a group of problems together known as venous thromboembolism.

 Venous means related to veins.
 A thrombosis is a blockage of a blood vessel by a blood clot (a thrombus).
 Embolism occurs when the thrombus dislodges from where it formed and travels in the blood.
 It then becomes stuck in a narrower blood vessel, elsewhere in the body.
 The thrombus is then called an embolus.

 A pulmonary embolus occurs when a thrombus has broken off from a DVT and become stuck in one of the blood vessels in the lung.
-Pulmonary emboli are also part of venous thromboembolism.
-See separate leaflet called Pulmonary Embolism for more details.
+Pulmonary emboli (plural of 'embolus') are also part of venous thromboembolism.
+See the separate leaflet called Pulmonary Embolism for more details.